Public-Health-Scotland/R-Resources/posit_workbench_and_vs_code.md

 Posit Workbench is an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for R and Python.
 Posit Workbench has been configured with the following code editors:

-* RStudio (the default Posit Workbench development environment for R)
+* RStudio (the default development environment for R)
 * JupyterLab (a Python development environment)
 * Jupyter Notebook (a notebook-based Python development environment)
 * VS Code (an extensible programming language-agnostic development environment)